redbtn-io/red/README.md

 # Red AI Web Application

-A Next.js web application that provides a chat interface and Studio UI for the Red AI system.
+A Next.js web application that provides a chat interface, Studio UI, and Knowledge Libraries for the Red AI system.

 **Version**: 2.0
-**Last Updated**: January 2025
+**Last Updated**: December 2025
 **Build Status**: ✅ Compiles successfully

 ## Overview

 This is the web frontend for Red AI, built with Next.js 15, React 19, and Tailwind CSS 4.
-It provides a modern chat interface with **stream reconnection** support, plus a **Studio UI** for managing AI configurations (nodes, neurons, graphs).
+It provides a modern chat interface with **stream reconnection** support, a **Studio UI** for managing AI configurations (nodes, neurons, graphs), and **Knowledge Libraries** for RAG-powered document storage and search.

 ### Key Features